jpark178/CS166/README.md

-# CS 166 Databases Project phase 3
+# CS 166 Databases Project

+## Languages / Frameworks:
+* PostgreSQL
+* Java
+* Bash

 ## Team :
 * JaeHyun Park
 * Jeremy Tsai

+## Project Information:
+* To create an Hotel database management system using PSQL, executable using bash, and interactable with Java

 ## Folder structure :
 > data - holds the necessary data files, these are used by create.sql to insert data into the tables